Updated: February 1, 2022

 Your debt is manageable and it’s okay to apply for a loan if you’re thinking of getting one.

 20% to 30%:

 Your debt is manageable, but do not apply for additional loans unless it’s necessary.

 30% to 40%:

 You’re headed to debt problems if it’s not already happening.
 Lower your monthly spending and find extra income so you can pay off your debts as early as possible.

 You have a debt problem.
 Talk to your creditors and know your debt relief options.
 You may be able to do debt consolidation or ask for a condonation.
 If possible, seek the help of a financial planner.

-Lastly, if you’re struggling from debt problems, then listen to this podcast episode where I talked with Mr. Efren Cruz about getting out of debt.
+Lastly, if you’re struggling with debt problems, then listen to this podcast episode where I talked with Mr. Efren Cruz about getting out of debt.

 What to do next: Click here to subscribe to our FREE newsletter.